RedisLabs/redislabs-docs/content/rs/databases/import-export/import-data.md

 Before you specify to import from an SFTP server, make sure that:

-- The RS cluster has network connectivity to the SFTP server.
+- The Redis Enterprise cluster has network connectivity to the SFTP server.
 - The user that you specify in the SFTP server location has read privileges.
 - The RS server and SFTP server have the correct TLS certificates.
 You can select either:
     - **Use the cluster auto generated key** - Go to **settings** and copy the **Cluster SSH Public Key**